Brett Favre isn't the only concern for the Vikings, whose defense suddenly has some issues after…

 Injuries catching up to Vikings?

-, but it's becoming more obvious that he's playing without that injury being fully healed.
+The team got Antoine Winfield back from a foot injury three week ago against the Cincinnati Bengals, but it's becoming more obvious that he's playing without that injury being fully healed.

 Winfield missed six straight games in the middle of the season and has been trying to make his way back.

 "I think he's probably playing himself back into that football shape.
 Obviously he did all of his rehab and mending and all the things that he could do when he hurt that foot," Vikings coach Brad Childress said.
 "That, however, is not playing football and the only way to do that is to play football.
 He came out here and practiced to where he felt comfortable.
 Obviously, practice is different than game tempo, but he's getting there."

 Winfield's return the field was an impressive one against the Cincinnati Bengals three weeks ago.
 He was solid in run support and forced a fumble after a screen pass.
 But since then, he appears to be off in defending the pass.

 Steve Smith had a long touchdown against Winfield on Dec.
 20. On Monday night, the Bears exposed Winfield for the game-winning touchdown, a 39-yard go route by Devin Aromashodu in which Winfield couldn't catch up.

 "I know that a throw stands out, a throw at the end of the game.
 But he isn't going to make any excuses, you're right," Childress said.
 "He's still a good player out there as he is."

 Winfield said during his weekly appearance on KFAN radio that he doesn't believe he'll be 100 percent until his foot has a chance to rest in the offseason.